yujunwei04/UnSAMv2/README.md

 ### 2. Segment Anything at Any Granularity 🔥

-We host UnSAMv2 model on HuggingFace, feel free to try it out [here](https://huggingface.co/spaces/yujunwei04/UnSAMv2).
+We host UnSAMv2 model on HuggingFace Space, feel free to try it out by following [demo](#demo).
 If you want to run UnSAMv2 or UnSAMv2+ locally, we provide tutorial notebooks for different tasks, please download UnSAMv2/UnSAMv2+ checkpoints from the [model zoo](#model-zoo).

 ### UnSAMv2: Inference Demo for Interative Image Segmentation
 <div align="center">